 The next benefit I want to mention is the overall quality of air.
 Earlier in this article we mentioned that with excess humidity you can have allergens began to grow within your home such as dust mites, mildew, fungi, and even mold.
 You may even begin to see the mold begin to grow on the walls, floors, and curtains.
 In extreme cases the mold can take hold and begin to grow on your bed sheets and even your clothes.

 A dehumidifier will actively work to reduce the humidity in your home and the less humidity the less desirable of an area for these allergens to take root.
 A lot of times you may not even begin to see some of these problems forming in your home though.
 So, as a rule of thumb, if you have someone in your family or even if you are suffering from allergies while in your home then it may be time for a dehumidifier.
 It could be itchy/watery eyes, it could be sneezing constantly, or it could even be a rash.
 A dehumidifier may solve your problem, or at least lessen the symptoms.
 Another thing that you can do along with your dehumidifier is to purchase a higher quality air conditioner filter.
-For more on that, you can click here to be taken to our air conditioner filter buying guide.
+For more on that, you can read our article on how to select an air conditioner filter.

 Having the combination of a dehumidifier with a higher rated MERV filter will greatly aid in improving the quality of air in your home.
 While allergies may not motivate you enough to improve the air quality in your home then an asthma sufferer will.
 Earlier in the article I mentioned my father who suffers from asthma.
 We have to do everything we can to improve air quality.
 If we do not then he constantly has trouble getting a breath and will have more frequent flare ups.
 It’s never fun to watch a family member suffer with allergies and asthma and you can even lessen their burden by adding a dehumidifier.